dirko/dirko.github.io/_posts/2022-11-05-new-language.md

 So this is of course not really a new language.
 You might have noticed a striking similarity to ... common lisp!

-Basically I've gone through the noop lisp rite-of-passage by playing with custom lisp syntax.
+Basically I've gone through the noob lisp rite-of-passage by playing with custom lisp syntax.
 I can recommend this method to quickly learn more about lisp!